 6. All on ground floor (5 split-level) in separate building, 1 suitable for disabled.

-lounge/breakfast room (House Over-By), main lounge, restaurant, free Wi-Fi, in-room TV (Freeview), garden on loch.
+lounge/breakfast room (House Over-By), restaurant, free Wi-Fi, in-room TV (Freeview), garden on loch.

-in House Over-By lounge, ‘for different moods and times of day’.
+in lounge and restaurant, ‘for different moods and times of day’.

 Amex, MasterCard, Visa.